GoogleCloudPlatform/professional-services-data-validator/README.md

   ) as table_0
 ```

-If you generate the config file of a row validation, you can see that it uses
+If you generate the config file for a row validation, you can see that it uses
 calculated fields to generate the query.
 You can also use calculated fields
 in column level validations to generate the length of a string, or cast
 a INT field to BIGINT for aggregations.